TomChamberlainUK/music/README.md

 test | Test the application in watch mode test:coverage | Test the application and build a coverage report test:single | Runs a single test run

+## CI/CD Pipeline

+CI/CD is set up for this application via Github actions.

+### CI

+CI is run against any open pull requests or commits to the `main` branch.

+The CI pipeline includes the following steps:

+- Lint
+- Typecheck
+- Test
+- Build

+### CD

+CD is run against any commits to the `main` branch.

+The CD pipeline automates deployments to Github pages.